Planning and Outlining

 - Plan For B Roll Footage: B Roll footage is a great way to mix things up in your video.
 Also, if you plan where you’re going to use B rolls in advance, you can read those lines directly off of your script, eliminating the need for multiple takes.

 How To Write A Video Script For YouTube: An excellent video by Nick Nimmin on scripting YouTube videos.

 Shooting for the Edit: A thorough primer on the “Shooting for the Edit” approach (from Wistia).

-Tips for Scripts: The YouTube Creator Academy hooks you up with a bunch of tips for writing video scripts.
+Developing your ideas: The YouTube Creator Academy hooks you up with a bunch of tips for preparing your video shoot in advance.